-In an open market where airlines can choose where to fly from, Gatwick has been competing successfully with other London airports to win new routes to the UK's key trading partners, as well as leisure destinaitons.
-In 2018, we added 17 new destinations to our ever-growing network.
+In an open market where airlines can choose where to fly from, Gatwick has been competing successfully with other London airports to win new routes to the UK's key trading partners, as well as leisure destinations.
+In 2018, we added 17 new routes to our ever-growing network.
 These included nine long-haul destinations, such as:

 - Buenos Aires - Argentina

 - Chicago, Austin and Tampa - USA

 - Halifax - Canada